16 digital tools for people who want to understand and shape customer experience

 Lucidchart features: Diagramming and flowcharting, process mapping, org chart design, agile planning features.

-Coordinating service design activities
+Coordinating CX innovation activities

 Do we use our own tool?
 Of course we do!
 Our own tools are created to suit our own needs, as well as the needs of others wanting to create journey maps that capture the context and experiences of their customers.